 This course will help attendees to develop their selection interviewing techniques by making use of our effective PRICE structure and Question Plan.
 They will also develop many of the skills and techniques that will help them to use the structure effectively.

 This course concentrates on developing interview techniques.
-Although we will briefly touch on the laws of discrimination a detailed discussion of it is outside of the scope of this programme.
-Similarly the topics of Diversity and Equality of Opportunity will only be covered briefly.
+Although we will briefly touch on the laws of discrimination, a detailed discussion of it is outside the scope of this programme.
+Similarly, the topics of Diversity and Equality of Opportunity will only be covered briefly.

 Who should attend

 Anyone who currently performs interviews, or who will be undertaking them in the near future.

 Requirements for Attendees